thebeebs/Content/How your website can take advantage of new features in Microsoft Edge.md

 ---
-title: '5 things To Get Compatible With Microsoft Edge'
+title: 'How Your Website Can Take Advantage of Microsoft Edge'
 authors:
 - thebeebs
-- martinkearn
-intro: 'Here are 5 ways in which you can make sure your site rock on Edge.'
+intro: 'There are hundreds of new standards, specifications and features that are now in Microsoft Edge.
+Here are 5 that I'm currently exploring.'
 types:
-- opinion
+- overview
 categories:
-- web
 - browsers
 ---